cfarkas/annotate_my_genomes/README.md

 Genome annotation pipeline using long sequencing reads from non-model (and model) vertebrate organisms.

 ## Pipeline Outline
+  Often, genomes from non-model organisms (and even from model organisms) contain reference genome annotation available in GTF format (Gene Transfer Format), but these annotations may fail to capture all genome features.
+Novel genes and novel transcripts can be absent from reference genome annotations due tissue or stage-specific gene expression when using RNA-seq data for transcript characterization

   annotate_my_genomes are a set of bash scripts that aim to annotate transfrags obtained by genome-guided transcriptome assembly strategies (StringTie) coming from long read RNA-Seq alignments in vertebrate genomes (i.e. PacBio/Oxford Nanopore technologies).
 Transcripts are classified by its coding potential, probable gene function and identified as novel or reconciliated with the current reference annotation.
-Often, genomes from non-model organisms (and even from model organisms) contain reference genome annotation available in GTF format (Gene Transfer Format), but these annotations may fail to capture all genome features.
-Novel genes and novel transcripts can be absent from reference genome annotations due tissue or stage-specific gene expression when using RNA-seq data for transcript characterization.
-Thus, this pipeline aims to:
+Also, coding sequences in nucleotides and correspondent proteins sequences can be reconstructed from these procedures.

+  The pipeline is designed for:

-- The input for this pipeline are GTF files coming from StringTie tool using long sequencing reads settings (for documentation, please see http://ccb.jhu.edu/software/stringtie/ and the documentation in this repository).
+- INPUT: GTF files coming from StringTie tool using long sequencing reads settings (for documentation, please see http://ccb.jhu.edu/software/stringtie/ and the documentation in this repository).
 - Conciliate current gene annotation from an organism with this GTF and expand this annotation by annotating novel transcripts with GAWN (Genome Annotation Without Nightmares, please see https://github.com/enormandeau/gawn).
 Concilliated GTF files are generated within corresponent transcripts in fasta format.
 - Perform gene prediction on reconstructed transcripts with Augustus software.
 Please see (http://augustus.gobics.de/)
 - Assess coding potential of each assembled transcript with CNIT tool (http://cnit.noncode.org/CNIT/).
 - Assign to each transcripts and genes gene ontology terms (GO) and output formatted tables compatibles with WEGO annotation server: (http://wego.genomics.org.cn/).

-The pipeline is implemented in BASH enviroment.
+This pipeline is implemented in BASH enviroment.

 ## Preeliminars: